ethereum/casper/README.md

 brew install pandoc # required for a python dependency
 ```

-NOTE: pip3 is a version of pip using python version 3.

 NOTE: we suggest using virtualenv to sandbox your setup.

 ```bash